Best viewed with

 The OPEN LOOK and XView Documentation and Source Code CD was a large but affordable collection of mostly-free software, focussing primarily on OPEN LOOK, XView, and the NeWS Window System.
 OPEN LOOK is a very good specification for a Graphical User Interface, or GUI, primarily popular on the UNIX and Linux operating systems.
 XView is an easy-to-use toolkit for writing OPEN LOOK programs under the X Window System.
 NeWS was Sun's Network extensible Window System, a faster, lighter-weight window system alternative to X. NeWS was designed by James Gosling, who later designed the Java Programming Language.
 Under the Common Open Systems Environment process, OPEN LOOK was "phased out", though it was at the time still actively used, both inside Sun and by their customers, and in the Linux and other free-software communities.
 And under competition from Display PostScript, the NeWS window system was also abandoned by Sun.
 We simply chose to provide a single source for all publicly-available material related to them.

 Many people think that OPEN LOOK is a better GUI than (say) Motif.
 That's purely a matter of opinion, of course, but it's ours, and many share it.
 There are some good human-factors reasons why OPEN LOOK is more "intuitive."
 As well, the XView toolkit was the first free-software commercial-quality toolkit for developing full-scale X applications, and is widely used in the Sun and Linux communities (this is not to disparage Tk, QT or GTK, which came later).

 Where to get it now?

 The declining use of XView lead to a drop in sales of the CD.
-Thus, I have open sourced it!
+It is still listed on Amazon and occasionally copies turn up there.
+However, meanwhile, I have open sourced it!
 Here's where to get the material:

 Back to Ian Darwin.